Connecting Solar Panels Together

 Connecting solar panels together is a simple and effective way of increasing your solar power capabilities.
 Going green is a great idea, and as the sun is our ultimate power source, it makes sense to utilize this energy to power our homes.
 As solar power becomes more accessible, more and more homeowners are buying photovoltaic solar panels.

 The trick here when connecting solar panels together is to choose a connection method that is going to give you the most energy efficiency configuration for your particular requirements.
 Connecting solar panels together can seem like a daunting task when you first start to look at how it should be done, but connecting multiple solar panels together is not that hard with a little thought.
-Wiring solar panels together in either parallel or series combinations to make larger arrays is an often overlooked, yet completely essential part of a well designed solar power system.
+Wiring solar panels together in either parallel or series combinations to make larger arrays is an often overlooked, yet completely essential part of any well designed solar power system.

 The first method we will look at for connecting solar panels together is what’s known as “Series Wiring“.
 Connecting solar panels together in series is used to increase the total system voltage.
 Solar panels in series are generally used when you have a grid connected inverter or charge controller that requires 24 volts or more.
 To series wire the panels together you connect the positive terminal to the negative terminal of each panel until you are left with a single positive and negative connection.